sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

   for help via `foo?`: they are stripped by the function :func:`sage.misc.sagedoc.skip_TESTS_block`.

-  For the purposes of removal, a "TESTS" block is a block starting with "TEST:" or "TESTS:" (or the same with two colons), on a line on its own, and ending at the beginning of a line which starts with whitespace and then either a Sphinx directive of the form ".. foo:" or text of the form "UPPERCASE:".
-Either of these ending strings may be followed by other text.
+  For the purposes of removal, A "TESTS" block is a block starting with "TEST:" or "TESTS:" (or the same with two colons), on a line on its own, and ending in one of the following ways:

+  - a line which starts with whitespace and then a Sphinx directive of the form ".. foo:", optionally followed by other text.

+  - a line which starts with whitespace and then text of the form "UPPERCASE:", optionally followed by other text.

+  - lines which look like a ReST header: one line containing anything, followed by a line consisting only of whitespace, followed by a string of hyphens, equal signs, or other characters which are valid markers for ReST headers:
+    ``- = ` : ' " ~ _ ^ * + # < >``.

 Template
 ^^^^^^^^